arush15june/distributed-algorithms-excercises/chater2-preliminaries/EXERCISE.md

 (b) Reduce the number of flushes to main memory in case of a continuous stream of reads and writes by different processes to a certain variable.

+MSI Cache Coherence Protocol: Maintain cache consistency across caches.

+Modified - cache line has been writen in the cache, and must be eventually stored in the main memory.
+Shared - line has not been written to in any cache and can be read.
+Invalid - line must be refreshed before it can be read

+A cache line in a single cache starts
+- nonmodified,
+- process write data, cache line becomes modified in that cache and invalidated in all other caches
+- modified cache line read by a process in some other cache, then in both caches this line becomes shared.
+- until a cache line is written to byte another process it isnt invalidated.

 **TODO**

 ## Exercise 2.11